Department of Energy Graduate Fellowship Aids Research in Energy Sector Cybersecurity

-Arnold is pursuing his Ph.D. in computer engineering with a specialization in network security for Internet of Things (IoT), in collaboration with Professor Jafar Saniie, chair of the Department of Electrical and Computer Engineering.
+Arnold is pursuing his Ph.D. in computer engineering with a specialization in network security for Internet of Things (IoT), in collaboration with Professor Jafar Saniie, chair of the Department of Electrical and Computer Engineering and Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering.
 In addition, Arnold is also the president and founder of CyberHawks, a student organization with more than 100 members that helps to enhance the cybersecurity engineering degree.

 The Integrated University Program Fellowship enables his current research with Saniie, which focuses on cybersecurity within the Internet of Things under the Embedded Computing and Signal Processing (ECASP) Research Laboratory.
 As a result, Arnold and his team will be able to advance research completed by past ECASP researchers in conjunction with Argonne National Laboratory.

 This collaboration entails configuring a cybersecurity protocol for a set of ultrasonic communication nodes within a nuclear power plant.
 Arnold explains, “These nodes are designed to communicate through solid objects—specifically through facility infrastructures such as walls and pipes—in spaces where traditional radio frequency signals may be hindered or unable to transmit.”